mgreiff/AerialVehicleControl.jl/README.md

 | Reference generator | SU(2) x R^3            | No               | No              | No               |

 @page Installation
-### Installation
 To run the code, you will need to install
 * [Julia](https://julialang.org/downloads/platform/)
 * [GCC](https://gcc.gnu.org/)
 * [LAPACK](http://www.netlib.org/lapack/) and [BLAS](http://www.netlib.org/blas/)
 * [Doxygen](https://www.doxygen.nl/download.html)

-The last point is only required if you wish to regenerate the docs.
-On an Ubuntu 18.04 Distribution, and in the order that they were mentioned, this can be done by executing the following
+The last point is only required if you wish to regenerate the docs (see the above links for platform specific installation instructions).
+On an Ubuntu 20.04 Distribution, and in the order that they were mentioned, this can be done by executing the following
 ```
 sudo apt install julia
 sudo apt install build-essential